maziac/binary-file-viewer/design/overall.md

 ## registerFileType

-'registerFileType' allows the user to install his own function to chek if the file is the right file to be parsed.
+'registerFileType' allows the user to install his own function to check if the file is the right file to be parsed.
 Whenever the user selects a binary file in vscode's file explorer this function is called and should return 'true' if the file can be parsed.

-If more than 1 registered function returns true an error is reproted and the first one is used.
+If more than 1 registered functions return true the user can select the wanted parser.

 The function registered by registerFileType is executed by the extension.